BenCapper/tutors-course-public/README.md

-# tutors-starter
+# tutors-course-public

-A starter course structure for the tutors generator
+Documentation for the Tutors application.